oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/CreateClientVm.md

 - Click the **Change Image Source** button.
   - In the resulting page click the **Custom Images** tab
   - Select the image called H-K8S-Initial-State-\<YYYY-MM-DD\> where the YYYY-MM-DD is a date
-    - If there are more than one image chose the one with the most recent date.
+    - If there is more than one image starting H-K8S-Initial-State- chose the one with the most recent date.
-    - DO NOT chose any image containing the work Export.
+    - DO NOT chose any image containing the word Export.
   - Click the **Select Image** button to return to the initial screen.
-- Use the **defauld values** provided for following elements:
+- Use the **default values** provided for following elements:
   - **Availability domain** (AD1), **Instance type** (Virtual Machine) and **Instance shape** (VM.Standard.2.1)
 - ![Screenshot 2020-02-07 at 10.32.08](createvm.png)
 - The *Virtual Cloud Network Compartment* should already be set to **CTDOKE**.